sabeegrewal/quantum-info-supremacy/README.md

 ## Demo

-It is possible to run a single instance of our experiment on a local emulator.
-The expected runtime of the demo is between 1.5 and 10 minutes, depending on your computer's processor.
+It is possible to run a toy example of our experiment on a local emulator.
+The expected runtime of the demo is between 1 and 10 minutes, depending on your computer's processor.
+This demo runs in around 80 seconds on a 2022 M2 Macbook Air.
 The demo has been tested on Python 3.12.3.

 To try it out, follow these steps: